Fan monitoring with PRTG

-3 good reasons for monitoring your fans with a fan monitor tool
+3 good reasons to monitor your fans with PRTG

 Reduced hardware costs

-Monitor your fans at a glance – even while on the go
+Your fan monitor at a glance – even on the go

 Set up PRTG in minutes and use it on almost any mobile device.